-Scenarios where a bridge loan makes sense — and when it doesn’t
+When a bridge loan makes sense—and when it doesn’t

 How the bridge loan process works for you and your client

-What makes the bridge loan program from Better Mortgage unique
+What makes the bridge loan program at Better Mortgage unique

 First things first.
 What exactly is a bridge loan?

-It’s a short-term loan to help homebuyers purchase a new home without having to wait for the sale of a current one.
-Sometimes, people have enough home equity that they can finance the new purchase in cash.
-But with a bridge loan, homebuyers use the equity they’ve built up in their current home to finance the down payment on a new one.
-Bridge loans can only be used towards the purchase of a new home (down payment and closing costs), therefore “bridging” the time between the departing home’s sale and the new one.
-Once the departing home does sell, the homeowners use the money from that transaction to pay off the bridge loan so that they’re left with only the new mortgage and home.
+A bridge loan is a short-term loan designed to help homebuyers purchase a new home without having to wait for the sale of their current one.
+Some buyers may have enough home equity that they can finance the new purchase in cash.
+But with a bridge loan, homebuyers can use the equity they’ve built up in their current home to finance the down payment on a new one.
+Bridge loans can only be used towards the purchase of a new home (down payment and closing costs), “bridging” the time between the sale of the original home and the purchase of the new one.
+Once the original home does sell, the homeowners use the money from that transaction to pay off the bridge loan so that they’re left with only the new mortgage and home.

 When a bridge loan makes sense

-Bridge loans can make a lot of sense for some homebuyers, but not always.
+Bridge loans can make a lot of sense for some homebuyers, but not all.
 Is a bridge loan right for your client?
 Here are a couple things to keep in mind.

-First, bridge loans are primarily meant for the purchase of a new primary residence.
-It’s harder, but not impossible, to use a bridge loan to buy a new second home or investment property.
-Bridge loans are also meant for people who either have the majority of their assets in their home or do not want to touch other assets.
+First, bridge loans are intended to fund the purchase of a new primary residence.
+It’s harder (but not impossible) to use a bridge loan to buy a second home or investment property.
+Bridge loans are also meant for people who either have the majority of their assets tied up in their home or who do not want to touch other assets.

 The most common scenario for a bridge loan is one where a homebuyer doesn’t want to (or can’t) sell their current house before buying their next one.
 Here are a few reasons why people choose bridge loans:

-- Selling a home is a huge undertaking — from moving, staging, finding an interim place to stay, and of course, connecting with a buyer.
+Selling a home is a huge undertaking—from moving, staging, finding an interim place to stay, and of course, connecting with a buyer.
 Bridge loans make it possible to sell a home in less stressful circumstances, i.e., after purchasing a new home.

-- In competitive markets with high-priced homes, most homebuyers can’t afford to carry two large mortgages.
+In competitive markets with high-priced homes, most homebuyers can’t afford to carry two large mortgages.
 People in this position are often forced to make a contingent offer, which is far less competitive.
-A bridge loan enables most people (if they qualify) to make non-contingent offers.
+A bridge loan helps buyers avoid this predicament.

 Despite the many benefits of bridge loans, they don’t always make financial sense for everyone.
 Here are some scenarios where a bridge loan might not be the best move for your client:

-- Your client wants to sell their home quickly.
+Your client wants to sell their home quickly.
 We need enough lead time to fully underwrite them before they can confidently put in an offer, so bridge loans don’t always work out if your client is in a hurry.

-- Your client is looking to buy a second home or an investment property.
-We are unable to exclude DTI for these homebuyers, making it more difficult for them to qualify.
+Your client is looking to buy a second home or an investment property.
+We’re unable to exclude DTI for these homebuyers, making it more difficult for them to qualify.
 While still theoretically possible, the buyer would have to demonstrate enough income to carry all of the debt of both loans.

 While bridge loans might sound complicated, the process is easily broken down into three distinct stages.